Helping you keep accurate client accounting records

 Updated 25 November 2019 (Date first published: 4 July 2019)

 This guidance is to help you understand your obligations with regards to keeping accurate records relating to the receipt and handling of client money.
-We may have regard to it when exercising our regulatory functions.
+We will have regard to it when exercising our regulatory functions.

 Who is this guidance for?